- Open Source CEO by Bill Kerr

 for hazardous journey, small wages, bitter cold, long months of complete darkness, constant danger, safe return doubtful, honour and recognition in case of success.

 5000 men applied.
-Along with that, Shackleton began assembling his A-team, that included; Frank Wild, second in command, and a veteran of the Nimrod expedition, Frank Worsley, skilled navigator and Captain of the Endurance and Tom Crean, veteran of Scottās Discovery and Terra Nova expeditions.
-With the team assembled and plans laid out the Endurance set sail on August 8th, 1914.
+Along with that, Shackleton began assembling his A-team, which included Frank Wild, second in command and a veteran of the Nimrod expedition, Frank Worsley, skilled navigator and Captain of the Endurance, and Tom Crean, veteran of Scottās Discovery and Terra Nova expeditions.
+With the team assembled and plans laid out, the Endurance set sail on August 8th, 1914.

 Inside the 300-ton vessel, carrying both sails and a steam engine, were Shackletonās hand-picked crew of 26 men, 69 sled dogs, and a tomcat named Mrs. Chippy, and 1 stowaway, 20-year-old Welshman Percy Blackborow, who smuggled himself aboard during a stopover in Uruguay. | ![]() Percy & Mrs. Chippy. |

-š” Speaking of hiring: if you want to hire the best global talent, but canāt wrote the great job description in history, check out Athyna.
+š” Speaking of hiring: if you want to hire the best global talent, but canāt write the great job description in history, check out Athyna.

 Dealing with turmoil